-Continued study of the National and Massachusetts Electrical Codes with emphasis on advanced topics, including hazardous locations and requirements for special occupancies.
-Other topics may include requirements for Photovoltaic installations, motor and motor control installations, motor load calculations, and principles of grounding systems and equipment.
+A continuation of study of the National and Massachusetts Electrical Codes with emphasis on advanced topics.
+The focus of study is on Chapters 5-7 of these codes.
+Topics include the requirements for electrical installations in special occupancies such as hazardous locations, the installation requirements of special equipment such as swimming pools, and the requirements associated with special conditions such as emergency systems.
 Included in this course is a laboratory component that provides a practical application of the requirements of the National and Massachusetts Electrical Codes as applied to the topics discussed in lecture.
-Prerequisite PE201 (Offered in the fall--evenings)
+Prerequisite PE201 (Offered in the fall and summer-evenings)